-The home of civil rights icon and assassination victim Medgar Evers is now a national museum, but the humble shack of Unita Blackwell, who challenged the segregated Democratic National Convention in 1964 and later became Mississippi’s first Black female mayor and brought modern water infrastructure to the town of Mayersville, is in ruins and in need of renovation.
+The home of civil rights icon and assassination victim Medgar Evers is now a National Park Service National Park Service monument, but the humble shack of Unita Blackwell, who challenged the segregated Democratic National Convention in 1964 and later became Mississippi’s first Black female mayor and brought modern water infrastructure to the town of Mayersville, is in ruins and in need of renovation.

 Unitablackwellhistory.org seeks to uplift Blackwell and the other hard-working women who sacrificed time, sweat and health to drive the Civil Rights Movement.
 We would show the world that many different hands molded this nation into the democracy that it long aspired to be.

 The Unita Blackwell Legacy Project is spearheaded by the team at The Lighthouse | Black Girl Projects; a minority-owned provider of leadership development for Black girls and women.

 Our non-profit offers mentoring, storytelling and communications, workshops, social emotional learning, cultural education, and research.

 Unitablackwellhistory.org is made possible by a grant from the Mississippi Humanities Council, a private nonprofit funded by Congress through the National Endowment for the Humanities.